masanorihanada/3d_orbifold_lattice_YM/README.md

 Fortran90 + Lapack.
 Compile main.f90.

-You can specify the size of the gauge group, number of scalars, and number of lattice sites in size.h.
+You can specify the size of the gauge group　and number of lattice sites in size.h.
 Simulation parameters can be specified in input_v1.dat.

 Most of the input parameters should be self-explanatory, except for:
 - nskip (measurement is performed only when the number of trajectories in the HMC simulation is a multiple of nskip)